yonadev/yona-app-android/README.md

 ## Application definition statement

-Main concept of Yona is to know user how much time they are utilizing on mobile device like multimedia, social, etc categories daily.
+The Yona app enables the user define challenges on mobile device usage and then work on meeting these challenges together with friends.

 ## References